jelmerdemaat/vanilla-css-gallery/README.md

 Vanilla CSS Gallery
 ===================

 A lightweight, pure CSS photo gallery.
+No JavaScript.
 By using the `:target` pseudo-class the images are selected and displayed in the large view.
 The original `ul` list of images becomes the gallery navigation.

  * [Examples](#examples)
  * [How to use it](#how-to-use-it)